 Thermocoagulation as a single modality works well but it works much better after several sessions of Microdermabrasion.

 On some occasions we target ‘feeder’ veins which supply blood to the spider veins.
 By eliminating the feeder veins the likelihood of the disappearance of spider veins is greater still.
 Spider veins are then effectively closed by a method called Thermocoagulation.
-And take the brightest green laser to protect your skin.

 Treatment of spider veins does not always result in their immediate disappearance and one has to understand that the procedure is time consuming and requires several sessions, the number of which varies from person.